 Vita

-Abbreviated curriculum vitæ; an updated professional copy can be found here.
+Abbreviated curriculum vitæ; an up-to-date professional copy can always be found here.

 Education